nelsonmestevao/dotfiles/README.md

 remove it's folder.
 Imagine you don't want Neovim.
 You can just delete `nvim` folder.
 It's that simple.

+> **Warning**
+> As you probably know, you shouldn't just run any script that you do not trust.
+You shouldn't just trust my `install` script.
+You should read it and all the helpers that it relies on.

 Start by cloning my `dotfiles` into `~/.dotfiles`.
 You should do the same with my `spells` repository.
 Some scripts needed are there.